scexao-org/superk_control/README.md

 Control software for NKT Photonics SuperK EVO lasers

+**Note:** There is a highly generic version of this code hosted on the `main` branch.
+A SCExAO-specific version with plugins for our instrument status monitor is on the `scexao` branch.

 ## Installation

 This software should work on all major platforms.
 To install, clone this repository and pip-install it however you like